-Web carousels were all the rage back in 2012 and 2013.
+Web carousels (or sliders) were all the rage back in 2012 and 2013.
 Now fast-forward to the present day and we find many companies unsure of when, where or how to use them.

-So have they turned legacy?
+So have these sliders turned legacy?
 Indeed, a number of studies (this from the University of Notre Dame, and this from the Nielson Group) seem to suggest they are by highlighting various problematic engagement issues and some very low click-though rates.

 But these studies only highlight the symptoms at the surface of digital customer experience, not the underlying causes.